After completing seven years of undergraduate and graduate

 Now, the whole thing is about being

-transparent to the Art making- something I didn't fully understand
+transparent to the Art making.
+And that's something I didn't fully understand

 20 years ago."